Bridgeton, Missouri: Modern history

 By 1950, Bridgeton's population was 276, lower than it had been in the late 1790s and early 19th century.
 The city expanded in size during the decade, growing through annexation, to 16 sqmi.
 The decade included the founding of the Northwest Chamber of Commerce, the chamber of commerce for the Northwest St. Louis area, which includes Bridgeton.

 This led into its period of greatest residential growth, the 1960s, during which nearly 8000 single-family homes were built.
 Denser development was strong during that decade as well, at nearly 2000 units.
 Unlike with single-family development, the multi-family development continued at about the same average pace during the 1970s and 1980s.

 In 1968, the city bought the Payne-Gentry House, the oldest home in Bridgeton, from the heirs of the Payne Gentry family and built Gentry Park around the home.
 The home was later put on the National Register of Historic Places and contains the oldest surviving doctor's office in Missouri.

-While residential construction nearly ended in the 1990s, that decade has seen significant growth in commercial development.
+While residential construction nearly ended in the 1990s, that decade had seen significant growth in commercial development.
 Levee-protected floodplains of the river, together with good access to interstate highways, rail, and the airport have translated into continued growth for Bridgeton and nearby communities, and a diversification of the city's tax base.
 Proximity to Lambert-Saint Louis International Airport proved to be a mixed blessing.
 Starting in 1995, an expansion plan for the airport, centered on a new runway plan called W-1W, was fought (unsuccessfully) by the city.
 The new runway led to the elimination of 2000 homes in the city, most notably in the Carrollton subdivision, undoubtedly playing a significant role in the city's recent population decline.